 - In a small bowl, combine the butter and 1 tablespoon each of parsley, green onion, and garlic.
 Spoon onto a piece of plastic wrap and form into a small log.
 Twist closed and freeze for 40 minutes, until firm.¼ cup unsalted butter, 3 tablespoons minced parsley, 1 tablespoon minced green onion, 1 tablespoon minced garlic

 - Butterfly each chicken breast horizontally, then pound each half to ¼-inch thickness.
-Season with salt and pepper.4 boneless, skinless chicken breasts, Kosher salt, Ground black pepper
+Season with salt and pepper.4 boneless, skinless chicken breasts, kosher salt, ground black pepper

 - Cut the butter log lengthwise into 4 equal pieces, then place 1 piece in the center of each chicken breast.